0

 Directional Splitters: T, L, and X Configurations

-How to fix it: > Instead of relying on a single connection at the start, use T-splitters or additional jumper wires to "inject" power from your main power supply directly into the middle or end of the run.
-This bypasses the cumulative resistance of multiple connectors, ensuring consistent brightness across the entire installation.
+Even with optimal connectors, runs beyond 5 meters experience a voltage drop.
+The LEDs at the far end get less power and look dimmer or shift color.
+The fix is power injection: use T-splitters or additional jumper wires to feed power from your main supply directly into the middle or end of the run.
+This bypasses cumulative resistance across multiple connectors and maintains consistent brightness throughout the installation.

 Troubleshooting: Solving Common Connector Failures